pavanpandu-aws/loginproject/README.md

   - **Scenario:** A startup company needs to quickly launch a web application without investing in physical servers.
 They utilize an IaaS provider like Amazon Web Services (AWS) or Microsoft Azure.
 By provisioning virtual machines, storage, and networking resources from the cloud provider's infrastructure, they can scale their application as needed without the upfront cost and maintenance of physical servers.

 - **Platform as a Service (PaaS):** PaaS offers a complete development and deployment environment, including infrastructure, runtime, and development tools.
-Users can focus on developing and running applications without worrying about underlying infrastructure.
+Users can focus on developing and running applications without worrying about the underlying infrastructure.
 ![Platform as a Service](https://vectormine.b-cdn.net/wp-content/uploads/paas_diagram_outline-1-278x157.jpg)

   - **Scenario:** A development team wants to focus on building an application without managing the underlying infrastructure.
 They use a PaaS provider such as Google App Engine or Heroku.
 By leveraging the platform's runtime environment, development tools, and automatic scaling capabilities, they can focus on coding and deploying their application while the PaaS provider takes care of the underlying infrastructure and scalability.